This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-• Preheat oven to 400°F and line a baking sheet with foil.
+• Preheat the oven to 350°F. Line a baking sheet with foil or parchment paper for easy cleanup.

 Nutrition